chinese10kbar/staybusyrp.co.uk/[jim]/jim-mechanic/README.md

 ### damages
 - This enables `jim-mechanic` control of vehicle extra damages in the script
-- Enable this if you don't use `qb-vehiclefailure`
+- Enable this if you don't use `sb-vehiclefailure`

 ### repairKits
-- This takes control of `advancedrepairkit` and `repairkit` if you don't use either `qb-mechanicjob` or `qb-vehiclefailure`
+- This takes control of `advancedrepairkit` and `repairkit` if you don't use either `sb-mechanicjob` or `sb-vehiclefailure`
 - On frameworks that didn't use thse items, they can be added manually after enabling this

 ### fixCommand
-- This takes control of the `/fix` command after removing `qb-mechanicjob` and `qb-vehiclefailure`
+- This takes control of the `/fix` command after removing `sb-mechanicjob` and `sb-vehiclefailure`
 - This fixes the vehicle's extra damages aswell if enabled
 - Don't use this if you haven't removed the previous `/fix` command

 ### PreventRoll
-- This was added to take over `qb-vehiclefailures` ability to prevent vehicles from being flipped over by pressing right or left while still in the drivers seat
+- This was added to take over `sb-vehiclefailures` ability to prevent vehicles from being flipped over by pressing right or left while still in the drivers seat

 ## CarLifts